 Are you wondering if Adventures in SEO is worth it for you?
 I almost didn’t take Lena’s Adventures in SEO course.
 I am so glad I did.
 I think I would have quit blogging without it.

-If you are like me you’ve read the stories of bloggers who are making 6 figures a month and the got to the 5 figure a month level in a year or less.
-On the one hand, it is inspiring, on the other hand, I sometimes found it so depressing.
+If you are like me you’ve read the stories of bloggers who are making 6 figures a month and they got to the 5 figure a month level in a year or less.
+On the one hand, it is inspiring, on the other hand, I sometimes find it so depressing.
 I’d been slogging along for over 2 years and I was still only getting about 10,000 pageviews a month.